 Understanding the emotional needs of my kids has completely changed parenting for me.

-I’ll try to elaborate.
-If my child was having a “tantrum” it meant that something was up.
+I’ll elaborate.
+If my child was having a “tantrum” it usually meant that something was up.
 He needed some help.
 I would look to the physical needs (hungry, tired and so on…).
 Then, I would move on to the emotional needs.
 This is what I would do.

 - Try holding my child, snuggling, or reading a book close to him/her

 - Look and listen to what my child is feeling/saying and kindly reflect it back to him or her in a way that shows I understand how he or she feels